 Closed 10:55-11:35 a.m.
 Tuesday & Thursday for chapel

-For questions or concerns regarding your student account balances or payment plan options, please contact your student account representative.
+For questions or concerns regarding your student account balances or payment plan options, please contact a student accounts specialist:

 For questions about VA benefits, resources and programs, please visit Military & Veterans or reach out to our university contacts.